CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

 “pH 13 (SDS §9) from sodium metasilicate + potassium hydroxide.
 At pH 13, the formula has the same caustic alkalinity as other DANGER-classified wheel cleaners, even though the GHS §2 mixture classification stops at H317 (skin sensitizer) rather than H314 (corrosion).
-The label states 'CAUSES SEVERE BURNS' under FHSA labeling.
+The back label states 'CAUSES SEVERE BURNS' under FHSA labeling.
 Required skin PPE reflects the actual pH 13 chemistry and the label warning; the editorial override notes that H317 is the driving SDS §2 code, not H314.”

 — Turtle Wax